etcimon/libwasm/BUILDING.md

 # Building

 Try the dom-ts example and use it to start your project.
+After building with dub, run `yarn install --dev` and then `yarn dev`

 If you move directories make sure you update the paths in dub.sdl

+To build with dub:

 Edit your ldc2.conf file and remove the druntime imports from wasm builds, it should have: